11 Jun Power | June 2018

 Bird Story about Power.

-Long ago when birds were less civilized, a gang of hawks managed to take over the forest.
+Long ago when birds were less civilized, a gang of hawks took over the forest.

 For a while these hawks were tremendously successful, profiting from the lack of balance and consequences.

-Concerned, the eagles met with these hawks to talk about power.
+Concerned, the eagles went to the hawks to talk about power.
 And the hawks shouted, “We’re better than any of you.
 So we can do what we want.”

-Then the owls came to talk about logic.
-And the hawks exclaimed, “We don’t believe in owls.”
+Then the owls went to talk about logic.
+And the hawks said, “We don’t believe in owls.”

-Next the doves came to talk about peace.
+Next the doves went to talk about peace.
 And the hawks laughed, “We eat peace for breakfast.”

 Now the forest was being destroyed.
 And everyone felt hopeless.